mitchcapper/WIN64LinuxBuild/README.md

 Like many of us, I use multiple operating systems and have always used windows versions of *nix tools.
 Sadly these are not always perfect for my needs due to:

 - They are exceptionally dated (aka https://gnuwin32.sourceforge.net/ )
-- They use mingw requiring several additional dlls and have odd mingw behaviors
+- They use mingw requiring several additional dlls and have odd mingw behaviors.
+This includes things like Cygwin which require the full cygwin emulation layer.
+Cygwin does a good job of emulating linux api on windows (beyond that of mingw) but emulation involves many compatibility oddities or bugs, not to mention additional dll requirements.
+You can get near any tool under cygwin but using them outside of the cygwin environment is often not a first class experience.
 - They are missing compile / library options like PCRE or other useful features
 - People go to great lengths to patch original sources to make them work for windows, but the depth of those patches requires frequent maintenance that can be hard to keep up

-There is the linux subsystem for Windows now, which while great you don't always choose the machines you must work on, and it requires using a separate shell from your current.
+There is the linux subsystem for Windows (WSL2) now which while great has three issues:
+1) you don't always choose the machines you must work on
+2) it requires using a separate shell from your current
+3) You need to use a hypervisor layer and the overhead that entails

 By focusing on the core gnulib library we can have fewer changes to maintain and have more instant compatibility across projects.
-We still use MSYS2 for the shell environment as it is light weight (no virtualization requirement) and has great compatibility with standard nix shell/systems.
+We still use MSYS2 but only for building.
+It provides the shell environment as it is light weight (no virtualization requirement) and has great compatibility with standard nix shell/systems.
+We also avoid using GCC and use MSVC's native compiler meaning binaries are fully debuggable with full symbol and stepping support.

 # Requirements